EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/multipleinputsinkstrat.md

 # [AbstractMultipleInputSinkStrat node](@id nodes-mul_in_sink_strat)

-[`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) are [`Sink`](@ref) nodes that models flexible energy service demands that can be met by a combination of multiple input resources.
+[`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) are [`Sink`](@extref EnergyModelsBase.Sink) nodes that models flexible energy service demands that can be met by a combination of multiple input resources.
-Unlike [`MultipleInputSink`](@ref ) nodes, we enforce that the ratio between the different input resources is the same in all operational periods of an investment period
+Unlike [`MultipleInputSink`](@ref ) nodes, we enforce that the ratio between the different input resources is the same in all operational periods of an investment period.

 !!! warning "InvestmentData"
-    The current implementation does not allow for the incorporation of investment data.
+    The current implementation does not allow for the incorporation of investment data as this would lead to bilinear constraints.

 ## [Introduced types and their fields](@id nodes-mul_in_sink_strat-fields)

-We implement to types of [`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) nodes:
+We implement two types of [`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) nodes:

 1. [`ContinuousMultipleInputSinkStrat`](@ref) and
 2. [`BinaryMultipleInputSinkStrat`](@ref).